-Additional information about the Fund will be in its annual and semi-annual reports to shareholders, when available, and in Form N-CSR.
+Additional information about the Fund will be in its annual and semi-annual reports to shareholders, when available.
 The annual report will explain the market conditions and investment strategies affecting the Fund's performance during the last fiscal year.
-In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

 STATEMENT OF ADDITIONAL INFORMATION